Frequently Asked Questions about Recycling Collection

 What happens if my cart is damaged?

 Solid Waste & Recycling will repair or replace lids and wheels on damaged carts for no extra charge.
-Call Solid Waste & Recycling at (612) 673-2917 and our staff will schedule the repair.
+Contact our office and our staff will schedule the repair.
 If the repair is not made or a replacement was not delivered within one month, please call again.

 Why doesn't my landlord offer recycling?

 Contact your building manager for recycling program information.
 Minneapolis Ordinance 225.780 requires property owners of buildings with two (2) or more units to provide occupants with the opportunity to recycle, adequate recycling containers and recycling education.
-Call Solid Waste & Recycling at (612) 673-2917 and ask to speak with the Recycling Coordinator if service is not available at your building.
+Contact our office if service is not available at your building.

 What about when it snows?